Users Created Event

 internal/eventsGolden Path State

 After this scenario, creating a user also publishes a typed users.created fact.
-A subscriber reacts to the event through lifecycle-registered wiring, but durable work is still left for the next job scenario.
+A subscriber reacts to the event through lifecycle-registered wiring, but queue-backed work is still left for the next job scenario.

 Files